jasonwiener/Mail/README.md

 Tobias van Schneider is a multi-disciplinary art director and user interface designer from Germany.
 His work can be sampled on his [website](http://www.vanschneider.com/).

+## Future Development
+### We've got a long way to go!

+If you would like to help, raise issues or fork .Mail.
+If you're feeling up to it, email any design recommendations and appropriate graphics to devteam(Dot)codafi (At) gmail.com.

+## Future Features

+* Attributed String logic in the compose window
+* Updated UI
+* Roll-over ActionSteps instead of click based ones
+* Attachments window (in progress)
+* Email Body Pane Improvements